-- 8. We will support measures that discourage verge parking by road vehicles and damage to verge caused by adjoining building works. - 9.
-We will give advanced notice to all interested parties of proposed major tree work programmes, such as large scale felling. - 10.
-We will maintain the highway trees.
+- 19: We will give advanced notice to all interested parties of proposed major tree work programmes, such as large scale felling. - 20: We will maintain the highway trees.

-Trees in woodlands
+Trees In Woodlands

 The majority of the Borough's woodland is made up of Oak, Beech, Hornbeam, Ash, Birch, Hazel, Maple, Sycamore, Elm, Willow, Poplar, Thorn, Walnut, Chestnut, Pine, Cherry and Holly.

-Most of the woodlands in the Borough will be managed with nature conservation objectives as a priority; some are managed by our in-house team.
+Most of the woodlands in the Borough will be managed with nature conservation objectives as a priority; some are managed by our Countryside department.
 The future management of woodlands needs to address the continued problem of neglect.

-Taking into account the multi-purpose objectives, which woodlands today fulfil, when appropriate dead trees will be left in situ to provide habitat for wildlife.
+Woodland management will need to take into account the multi-purpose objectives, which woodlands today fulfil, when appropriate dead trees will be left in situ to provided habitat for wildlife.
+Over the past ten years, 300 acres of new community woodland has been planted within easy reach of the majority of Darlington's residents, this has created new and improved green infrastructure to Darlington.

-Our policy for trees in woodlands
+Our Policy For Trees In Woodlands

-- 1. We will ensure woodlands have an up-to-date management plan in place. - 2.
-We will ensure that woodlands are managed as a long-term sustainable resource for the public, for education and for nature conservation. - 3.
-We will support the natural regeneration on appropriate sites. - 4.
-We will, where appropriate, ensure dead and fallen trees and wood are left on site and dead trees are left standing to encourage species diversity, unless there are sound conservation and safety reasons for removal. - 5.
-We will manage woodland to fulfil its obligation to ensure safety of people and property whilst remembering that woodlands are natural places and the level of acceptable risk must reflect this. - 6.
-We will quantify the canopy cover in the Borough and monitor in future years.

-Trees in parks and open spaces
+- 21: We will ensure woodlands have an up-to-date management plan in place. - 22: We will ensure that woodlands are managed as a long-term sustainable resource for the public, for education and for nature conservation. - 23: We will support the natural regeneration on appropriate sites. - 24: We will, where appropriate, ensure dead and fallen trees and wood are left on site and dead trees are left standing to encourage species diversity, unless there are sound conservation and safety reasons for removal. - 25: We will manage woodland to fulfil its obligation to ensure safety of people and property whilst remembering that woodlands are natural places and the level of acceptable risk must reflect this. - 26: We will create a varied and sustained tree population in Council parks. - 27: We will develop long term management plans for trees in parks and open spaces to identify areas of risk, maximise safety and to prevent decline. - 28: We will continue, where appropriate, to plant trees and native trees of local provenance.